Skip to main content

 i18n

-All internalization based on i18next library
+All internationalization is based on the i18next library.

 Detectors

-That feature is called detectors.
+This feature is called detectors.

 Order of detection: